NobodysNightmare/screeps-ai/README.md

 * **Operation name:** `power`
 * **color:** Controls number of simultaneous farmers.

-Will spawn all creeps neccessary to farm the power bank in a given room.
+Automatically scans the given room for a power bank.
+If one is detected, this operation will spawn all creeps neccessary to farm the power bank.

+#### Farming Deposits

+* **Operation name:** `deposits`
+* **color:** no effect

+Automatically scans the given room for a deposit.
+If one is detected, this operation will spawn all creeps neccessary to farm it until the cooldown is unsustainably high.

 #### Claiming a room